 It’s common knowledge that online gaming has proven to be one of the fastest growing and most lucrative industries over the past decade, but the exact nature of this growth isn’t always easy to pin down in concrete terms.
 According to a recent U.S. study from analytics think-tank Statista, the total value of the market is forecasted to hit $2.14 trillion by 2020, which represents an increase of $400 billion from the 2015 figures.

 That said, these stats only tell half the story.
 Not only is the online gaming industry growing year after year; it’s also becoming more diversified.
+Casino payment methods are now an option.
 In addition to established formats such as free-to-plays, MMOs, and iGaming, we’re starting to see new branches like social gaming and mobile gaming that have quickly gained global popularity.

 With rapid expansion and improvements in both WiFi and mobile bandwidth and graphics come new levels of investment for both new and veteran gaming developers and operators alike.
 Advances in technology are being utilized across all forms of online gaming, and we’ve noticed one form of innovation that has quickly come to the forefront in recent years, largely thanks to improvements in connection speeds and camera technology: live streaming.